Selling a financed car: your rights during

 Here are three ways to sell your car during the agreement, which have different pros and cons, depending upon your exact situation.

-Selling a PCP car by part-exchanging it
+1. Selling a car on finance by part-exchanging it

 When the settlement figure is higher than the remaining value of the car, you will have to pay the difference.
 This can be a one-off payment to the lender.
 Alternatively, you may be able to take out negative equity finance, where the difference is added to the finance on your next car.